-Carnaval, the festival many associate with Mardi Gras in New Orleans, is celebrated around the world and Mexico is no exception.
+After the spate of Mexico fall festivals and the winter holiday, spring comes around.
+Puerto Vallarta hopes to mark Carnaval, the festival many associate with Mardi Gras in New Orleans, in 2022.
 A traditional period of celebration that begins on 12th Night in January, and culminates on Mardi Gras or Fat Tuesday (also called Shrove Tuesday), it’s always celebrated 47 days before Easter to mark the first day of Lent.
 To read more about the festivities (typically late February early March), please read 15 Favorite Mardi Gras Outside New Orleans.

 Puerto Vallarta Trip Planning Tips

-Puerto Vallarta is a welcoming town to experience these cultural celebrations first hand.
+Puerto Vallarta is a welcoming town to experience the cultural celebrations of Mexico fall festivals first hand.
 No need to speak Spanish either; the local community welcomes international visitors interested in their traditions.
-Through October 2017, you have a chance to win a family vacation to Puerto Vallarta from a tourism office promotion; their site provides information on accommodations, dining and other activities as well.
+For more ideas on fall family activities, read our 21 Getaways for Fall 2021 roundup and visit the PV tourism office site.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.